Susan Gast, Author

 But back to dry goods ...

-I have been busy storing salt and sugar - and flour.
-It's easy.
-All you do is open up the individual bags, divvy up the contents into vacuum-sealer bags, add a 100cc oxygen absorber, vacuum and seal the bag, and write the date on it and its contents.
+I have been busy storing salt and sugar - and flour - because it's fast and easy.
+All you do is open up the individual bags, divvy up the contents into vacuum-sealer bags, add a 100cc oxygen absorber and a desiccant packet, then vacuum and seal the bag, and write the date on it and its contents.

-It's very important to add the oxygen absorber when storing salt and sugar, as they soak up moisture!
+It's very important to add a 300cc oxygen absorber and a 20-50g desiccant packet when storing salt and sugar, as they absorb oxygen and soak up moisture respectively, rather than the salt absorbing and soaking it up!

-Wrap the packets with cling wrap and store them in Mylar bags.
+Wrap the vacuum-sealed packets with cling wrap to protect their sharp corners from piercing other bags, and put the three or four packages inside Mylar bags.
 (See below for additional info. on Mylar bags).

 Gamma2 Seals Lids - Leakproof Black Lids